zsebastian/stir-lang/README.md

 This defines an absolute value function. `ifelse` is an operator that takes in 3
 values: a boolean value, and two other values.
-If the first value is true, it will push the second value onto the stack, otherwise itt will push the third value onto the stack.
+If the first value is true, it will push the second value onto the stack, otherwise it will push the third value onto the stack.
 We can do `if... else if... else` like this:

 ```